Apply Today for Fall 2014

 Events & Conferences

-We periodically host open houses at either our Cincinnati or Brattleboro Centers and attend conferences in the Northeast and Midwest.
+We periodically host open houses at our Cincinnati and Brattleboro Centers and attend conferences in the Northeast and Midwest.
 Updates will be posted on the Union Events calendar on the UI&U homepage.
-Or, phone us at 888-828-8575 x8905 or 802-257-9411 x8905 for up-to-date information.
+Or, call 888-828-8575 x8905 or 802-257-9411 x8905 for information.